-The students may dress as they please provided they follow the guidelines below.
+The students must dress appropriately for a high school environment, while following the guidelines listed below.
 Students who do not follow guidelines will be given a choice of wearing Silver Oak garments or having a parent bring them appropriate clothing.
 In each case an alert will be sent home.
 After four alerts, a family conference will be held.

-- Clothing may not display inappropriate or "hate" slogans or logos that represent drugs, tobacco or other prohibited substances. - Hair should be clean and well kept. - Students must wear shoes at all times.
-Closed toed shoes are required for science labs. - Proper undergarments should be worn and should not be visible at any time. - Hats are permitted indoors, as long as they do not obstruct vision or cause a distraction. - Sunglasses are permitted inside the classroom only as prescribed by an ophthalmologist. - All cleavage is to be covered at all times. - Shirts/blouses may not come up above the belly button. - Shorts are permitted as long as they do not reveal any part of the buttocks or are worn with tights. - Shorts, skirts/dresses can be no higher on the leg than where the fingertips hit the leg; if they are higher, leggings must be worn under them.
+- Clothing may not display inappropriate or "hate" slogans or logos that represent drugs, tobacco or other prohibited substances. - Students must wear shoes at all times.
+Closed toed shoes are required for science labs. - Proper undergarments should be worn and should not be visible at any time. - Hats are permitted indoors, as long as they do not obstruct vision or cause a distraction. - Sunglasses are not permitted inside the classrooms. - Shirts or blouses must cover the chest, shoulders, stomach areas, and the back; cleavage and bra straps should not be visible. - Shorts are permitted as long as they do not reveal any part of the buttocks or are worn with tights. - Shorts, skirts/dresses can be no higher on the leg than where the fingertips hit the leg; if they are higher, leggings must be worn under them. - In an effort to maintain a professional environment, no blankets, pajamas or slipper are permitted at school.

-For Health fitness classes and athletics, students must have appropriate clothes such as tennis shoes, shorts/jogging pants, t-shirts or tank tops.
+For Health fitness classes and athletics, students must have a Silver Oak t-shirt, black athletic shorts/sweatpants and tennis shoes.
 If not dressed properly, students will sit out and lose that day's credit for class.